AdamJakubczak/AdamJakubczak/README.md

 - 👋 Hi, I’m Adam!

-- 👀 I’m interested in programming, gaming, hiking and playing basketball.
-I also like to vacuum, which is odd.
+- 👀 I’m interested in programming, gaming, cooking and basketball.
+I like putting stuff into dishwasher and vacuming sometimes, which is odd.

 - 🌱 I’m currently learning Python, SQL and AI Agency.